ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 - To display the detail screen for a particular element, place the cursor on the element name in the list and press [F12].

 - To alter the definition of an element, type the desired changes into the appropriate fields in the list and press [F1].
-VIRTEL recognizes the changes only when you press [F1].
-If you change a transaction you must also press [F1] on the entry point that the transaction belongs to.
+VIRTEL recognizes the changes only when you press [F1]. **If you change a transaction you must also press [F1] on ALL the entry points that the transaction belongs to**.

 - To delete an element, place the cursor on the element name in the list and press [F2].
 Then press [F2] again to confirm the deletion.